trip5/yoradio/README.md

 ### 0.9.434(m)/Trip5/2025.06.29

 - BREAKING CHANGES
+  - requires a large SPIFFS partition (check the serial logs during search if you have issues)
   - might need to do full Erase Flash and Upload program and Filesystem again
   - Filesystem Image MUST be flashed again
   - many settings will be reset to defaults